lyminhnghia/codebase-fastapi/README.md

 ## Quick Start

 ### Using Docker Compose (Recommended)
 The easiest way to run the application is using Docker Compose.
-This will set up all required services (PostgreSQL, Redis) and run the application with proper service orchestration.
+This will set up all required services (PostgreSQL, Redis, Kafka) and run the application with proper service orchestration.

 ```bash
 # Start all services